I’ve got a pretty solid routine of healthy habits that reliably keep me feeling energized, comfortable in my body and generally feeling pretty great.

 But there are times when my routine gets disrupted and habits start to slip.

-When I find myself in this place, I know that tightening up my habits for a couple weeks will quickly get me feeling more comfortable in my body and restore my vitality and energy.
+When I find myself in this place, I know that tightening up my habits for a couple weeks is the remedy.

-There are 5 specific things that I really hone in on, and adhere to, in order to feel like myself again.
+There are 5 specific things that I really hone in on, and adhere to, in order to reset my body and to feel like myself again.

 I’ll eat them with every meal and snack.
 By increasing my veggies this way, I crowd out the not-so-great foods that crept in.
 Loading up on veggies after a period of not-so-stellar eating, just feels really good in my body.
 I feel lighter and cleaner very quickly.